lvcg/FlexFiend/README.md

 YouTube API: A free API that provides access to YouTube videos and related metadata.

-HTML, CSS, and JavaScript: The app's front-end was built using HTML, CSS, and JavaScript.
+React: The app's front-end was built using React.

 Node.js: The app's back-end was built using Node.js to handle API requests and user authentication.